Special Report: Making the Milwaukee Streetcar

 A look inside the factory immediately reveals which streetcar will arrive in Milwaukee first.
 The three sections of it are already pieced together.
 Work still needs to be done on the interior, but once that’s complete, the streetcar will fit 120 people.
 There are options to stand or sit.

-A handful of Milwaukee-area companies supplied parts for the project.
+A handful of Wisconsin companies supplied parts for the project.
 Milwaukee Composites donated the flooring.

 “They really upped the game.
 Obviously, they see the commitment and the long-term benefit and were excited to contribute,” Ben Crana, Supply Chain Director for Brookville Equipment Corporation said.